digital-raven/raven/patterns/raven-terminal/README.md

 ```
 pacman -Sy
 git checkout https://github.com/digital-raven/raven
-cd ./raven/patterns/raven-minimal
+cd ./raven/patterns/raven-terminal
 archinstall --config ./config.json --creds ./creds.json
 ```
-Install raven-minimal to the other flash drive.
+Install raven-terminal to the other flash drive.
 This installation works on any storage media but a large flash drive is the most generally useful.

 You will have to do your own disk partitioning.
 You may encrypt the